Updated August 08, 2023

 The idea that an investment should be evaluated against the backdrop of a full market cycle is a simple but potent one.
 The intuition is basic and might be explained by comparing money managers to cross-country runners who traverse a diverse terrain.
 Sometimes the course goes downhill and then it is easy for the runners, who may take the opportunity to increase their speed.
 A little later, the course ascends steeply and the going gets tougher.
 Some runners may start walking or even drop out of the race entirely.
 Clearly, running an uphill course is an entirely different exercise from cruising one that slopes gently down.

 “Unfortunately, the SEC does not mandate that funds provide historical drawdown statistics in fund literature and prospectuses” -- Earl Adamy

-Unfortunately, the SEC does not mandate that funds provide historical drawdown statistics in fund literature and prospectuses; however that does not mean that the information is unavailable.
-It simply means that you'll have to work a bit harder to get it by consulting longer term charts to identify tops and bottoms of full market cycles.
+Looks like a great long term investment, right?
+Unfortunately, the SEC does not mandate that funds provide historical drawdown statistics in fund literature and prospectuses.
+However that does not mean that the information is unavailable, it is just inconvenient to compile because it requires consulting longer term charts to identify drawdowns.
+Here are the unpublished drawdowns for the same periods:

 The Full Market Cycle disclosure paints a far more realistic picture of the long term risks and returns.